-If the capacity $k$ is fixed, we will see that splittable $k$-MCVRP is equivalent to unit-demand $k$-MCVRP.
+If $k$ is fixed, we will see that splittable $k$-MCVRP is equivalent to unit-demand $k$-MCVRP.
 Moreover, both unit-demand and unsplittable $k$-MCVRP can be reduced to the \emph{minimum weight $k$-set cover problem}.
 In minimum weight $k$-set cover, we are given a set of elements (called \emph{universe}), a set system with each set in it having a weight and at most $k$ elements, and we need to find a collection of sets in the set system with a minimum total weight that covers the universe.
 In the reduction, customers can be seen as the elements.
 There are at most $mn^{O(k)}$ feasible tours, and each tour can be seen as a set containing all customers in the tour with a weight of the tour.
 When $k$ is fixed, the reduction is polynomial.
+A similar reduction for $k$-CVRP was mentioned in~\cite{zhaocvrp}.
 It is well-known~\cite{chvatal1979greedy} that the minimum weight $k$-set cover problem admits an approximation ratio of $H_k$, where $H_k\coloneqq 1+1/2+\cdots+1/k$ is the $k$-th harmonic number.
 Hassin and Levin~\cite{hassin2005better} improved the ratio to $H_k-\Theta(1/k)$.
 Recently, using a non-obvious local search method, Gupta \emph{et al.}~\cite{gupta2023local} improved the ratio to $H_k-\Theta(\ln^2 k/k)$, which is better than 4 for any fixed $k\leq 30$.
 So, for some $k\leq 30$, the best ratios of $k$-MCVRP are $H_k-\Theta(\ln^2 k/k)$.

-Note that each vehicle must return to the depot it starts in our setting, which is also known as the \emph{fixed-destination} property~\cite{tight}.
-Li and Simchi-Levi~\cite{tight} also considered a non-fixed-destination version where each vehicle may terminate at any depot.
-The non-fixed-destination MCVRP can be reduced to CVRP easily with the approximation ratio preserved since one can regard all depots as a single super-depot and let the distance between a customer and the super-depot be the minimum weight of the edges between the customer and the depots.
+In our setting, vehicles must return to their starting depots, which is known as the \emph{fixed-destination} property~\cite{tight}.
+Li and Simchi-Levi~\cite{tight} also explored a non-fixed-destination version, where vehicles could end their routes at any depot.
+This version easily reduces to CVRP while maintaining the approximation ratio: one can regard all depots as a super-depot, and let the distance between a customer and the super-depot be the minimum weight of the edges between the customer and the depots.

 Recently, Lai~\emph{et al.}~\cite{lai2023approximation} studied a variant of MCVRP, called \emph{$m$-Depot Split Delivery Vehicle Routing}, where the number of depots is still $m$, but the number of vehicles in each depot is limited and each vehicle can be used for at most one tour (one can also think that each depot contains only one vehicle, which can be used a limited number of times).
 When $m$ is fixed, they obtained a $(6-4/m)$-approximation algorithm.
 Carrasco Heine~\emph{et al.}~\cite{ejor/HeineDM23} considered a bifactor approximation algorithm for a variant of Capacitated Location Routing, where each depot has a capacity as well.